RodrigoScola/vscode-text-objects/README.md

 -    rhs is not for assignign, but reassigning
 -    finish the languages support

+-    see if the todos are valid still

 ### Misc

 -    remove the console logs